DanieleOttaviano/Omnivisor/environment/kria/jailhouse/SETUP.md

   - Insert the SD card into the Kria board.
   - Connect the board to a power source and to the PC using the uart.
   - Power on the board.
-  - Connect to the uart using minicom (or picocom).
+  - Connect to the uart using picocom (or minicom).
     ```sh
-    sudo minicom -D /dev/ttyUSB1
+    sudo picocom -b 115200 /dev/ttyUSB1
     ```

 ## Build The Environment